 - past participle suffix of weak verbs, from Old English -ed, -ad, -od (leveled to -ed in Middle English), from Proto-Germanic *-do- (cognates: Old High German -ta, German -t, Old Norse -þa, Gothic -da, -þs), from PIE *-to- (cognates: Sanskrit -tah, Greek -tos, Latin -tus; see -th (1)).

 Originally fully pronounced, as still in beloved (which, with blessed, accursed, and a few others retains the full pronunciation through liturgical readings).
-In 16c.-18c. often written -t when so pronounced (usually after a consonant or short vowel), and still so where a long vowel in the stem is short in the past participle (e.g. crept, slept, etc.).
-In some older words both forms exist, with different shades of meaning, e.g. gilded/gilt, burned/burnt.
+In 16c.-18c. often written -t when so pronounced (usually after a consonant or short vowel), and still so where a long vowel in the stem is short in the past participle (as in crept, slept, etc.).
+In some older words both forms exist, with different shades of meaning, as in gilded/gilt, burned/burnt.